apathyproject/terracotta/ReadMe.md

 ### Reporting Bugs

-Visit the bug report GitHub tab.
+Please visit the issues page on the Apathy GitHub project